jekyll2014/VoiceAssistant/README.md

 -  "CallSign": [ "Baby" ] - list of the call signs to wake assistant up.
 Could be one or several.
 Could have several similar versions of one word if you found the recognition misses too often.

 -  "DefaultSuccessRate": 90 - default success rate for soft string complarison.
-Not used really since all the commands should have it.
+Only used for call sign recognition for now.

 -  "VoiceName": "" - voice model name for TextToSpeech.
 The list is printed out on start up.
+More voices available at https://github.com/RHVoice/RHVoice/blob/master/doc/en/Binaries.md

 -  "SpeakerCulture": "en-US" - if the VoiceName is not set this culture will be used to select any suitable voice model for TextToSpeech.